akash-network/community/community-pool-spend-reporting/README.md

 # Akash Network Community Pool Spend Reporting

-### The Community Pool Spend Reporting Repo is an area where individuals share reporting for all intiatives that have used funds from the Akash Community Pool.
+### The Community Pool Spend Reporting Repo is an area where individuals / team share reports for all proposals that have used funds from the Akash Network community pool.

 ## Community Pool Reporting Table